alhewitt/alhewitt.github.io/_posts/2022-08-28-machine-learning.md

   -  **Data augmentation**: It is always good to train your model on as much data as possible.
 By rotating and/or adjusting the colour/contrast of images, you can create additional, fake data.

 ### [COMPETITION: Petals to the Metal](https://www.kaggle.com/competitions/tpu-getting-started)
 At the end of the [computer vision](https://alhewitt.github.io/machine-learning/#course-computer-vision) course, this competition was recommended.
-There was a notebook aready completed which could be forked and then edited to improve the score.
-My edited version which was submitted to the competition can be found [here](https://www.kaggle.com/code/amyhewitt/create-your-first-submission).
+There was a notebook aready completed which could be forked and then edited to improve the score (initially 0.04265).
+My edited version, which was submitted to the competition, can be found [here](https://www.kaggle.com/code/amyhewitt/create-your-first-submission).

 Changes I made to improve the score:
   - Added stopper function